Mitcham, St Olave, Mitcham

 St. Olave's inherited its name from a former church building in Tooley Street (just at the foot of London Bridge), where a millennium ago St. Olaf saved the city of London from its and his enemy, the Danes.
 The Nursery Rhyme London Bridge is Falling Down records the story.
 St. Olaf was converted to Christianity in England and took the faith home to his native Norway, where, after his death in battle against his old enemy, the Danes, he was adopted as the country's Patron Saint.
 His bones rest in Trondheim Cathedral.

-At one time there was a church bearing his name, at the foot of the steps leading down from London Bridge Station to Tooley Street (an English corruption of St. Olaf, as is our modern St. Olave).
-The church was eventually sold and demolished - an office block in Scandinavian style now stands on the site, on the side of which is a larger than life-sized carving of the saint.
+At one time there was a church bearing his name at the foot of the steps leading down from London Bridge Station to Tooley Street (an English corruption of St. Olaf, as is our modern St. Olave).
+The church was eventually sold and demolished - an office block in Art Deco style now stands on the site, on the side of which is an incised outline of the saint.
 You will also find his statue in the reredos of Southwark Cathedral and on the south side of Trafalgar Square, opposite the National Gallery (best viewed from the top deck of a bus), in the facade of what was once the Norwegian Embassy.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.

 This could be for a variety of reasons, including: